Version Publication

 WorldAuthoringAudit is not agent memory (per the

-operator-scoped (app.user_id) with no workspace RLS, distinct from ApprovalDecision
+It is operator-scoped (app.user_id) with no domain RLS, distinct from ApprovalDecision

-(same identity domain, different action surface — enshrinement-gate decision vs authoring) and
+(same identity domain, different action surface — enshrinement-gate decision vs authoring).

 Publication call shape